 Those Left Behind

 Understanding the final physical stages of dying does not mean that you will not still feel pain after the death.
 The friends and family members who have lost a loved one often go through stages of grief as they deal with bereavement.
 Be sure to get the support and care you need if you have just lost a loved one.
-Utilize available resources like support groups or other family members to help you deal with your loss.
+Utilize available resources like support groups or other family members to help you process your loss.